MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/quickstart.md

    **Note:**   Because access to your virtual agent is managed by your Azure Active Directory (AAD) tenant administrator, other users with admin permissions have access to your virtual agent content.

+3. Customize the virtual agent's built-in greeting topic.
+For more information on customizing the virtual agent greeting, see [Creating a custom greeting for your virtual agent](getting-started-create-greeting.md).

-3. Create a topic, which defines the conversation path a customer takes with the virtual agent for a specific customer intent.
+    Then create your own custom topic, which defines the conversation path a customer takes with the virtual agent for a specific customer intent.
 For example, a customer might want to make an appointment at a store.

    Select **Topics** in the navigation pane, and then select **New topic** to open the **Create a new topic** screen.